AYeison/sinventory/README.md

 - PHP 7.4 or higher
 - MySQL/MariaDB
-- Composer (optional, if you want to manage dependencies)
+- Composer (optional, for dependency management)
 - Node.js & npm (optional, for frontend assets with Webpack)
 - [Laragon](https://laragon.org/) or any local Apache server